menloresearch/jan-incub-evals/README.md

+> [!WARNING]
+> This is an experimental service that does not have persistent storage of state or data.
+All memory is lost upon restart.
+>
 # Eval Microservice

 A FastAPI-based microservice for creating and managing model evaluations.
 This service provides APIs to create evaluations, configure evaluation runs, and process them using various grading mechanisms.